In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 The libc base address is literally the memory address where libc gets mapped to the memory.

-Even though, the program doesn’t contain execve or a system function if we know the libc base address and the offset to a certain system function, it’ll let you call system('/bin/sh') since libc has a whole bunch of functions defined.
+Even though, the program doesn’t contain execve or a system syscalls if we know the libc base address and the offset to a certain system function, it’ll let you call system('/bin/sh') since libc has a whole bunch of functions defined.

 To do that we’ll have to use the GOT and PLT.